bernarditaried/webpage/english.md

 subtitle: Bachelor in Science, Astronomy Mention and Physics Mention
 ---
 ![](/img/IMG_20210816_165622.jpg)

-In this picture I am with my lovely friend Martin who's a physicist too!
+In this picture I am with my lovely friend Martin in our graduation!

 My name is Bernardita Ried and I am curious by nature.
 I am 24 years old and I am currently pursuing a Master's degree in Physics at the University of Chile because I love learning.